wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Cloud/K8s/K8s-OpenSource-List.md

 - [Skaffold #Project#](https://github.com/GoogleCloudPlatform/skaffold): Skaffold is a command line tool that facilitates continuous development for Kubernetes applications.

 - [Brigade #Project#](https://github.com/Azure/brigade): Script simple and complex workflows using JavaScript.
 Chain together containers, running them in parallel or serially.
 Fire scripts based on times, GitHub events, Docker pushes, or any other trigger.
 Brigade is the tool for creating pipelines for Kubernetes.

+- [kaniko #Project#](https://github.com/GoogleContainerTools/kaniko): kaniko is a tool to build container images from a Dockerfile, inside a container or Kubernetes cluster.

+- [2021-BotKube #Project#](https://github.com/infracloudio/botkube): An app that helps you monitor your Kubernetes cluster, debug critical deployments & gives recommendations for standard practices.

 ## HA